fmhy/edit/.github/CONTRIBUTING.md

 ### GitHub Editor

-You can use the build-in web editor in two ways:
+You can use the built-in web editor in two ways:

 1. Find the file you want to edit, look for the edit icon (of a pencil) and click on it, then make your changes.